almtree/Rpi2Cnc/README.md

 ## Software and HAL driver
-The main CNC control software is off course LinuxCN.
-I won't go into detail about what it is, how it works or how to install LinuxCNC on a Raspberru Pi, You can find all this information on the [LinuxCNC website](https://linuxcnc.org/)
+The main CNC control software is off course LinuxCNC.
+I won't go into detail about what it is, how it works or how to install LinuxCNC on a Raspberry Pi, You can find all this information on the [LinuxCNC website](https://linuxcnc.org/)

 ### HAL driver
 Hardware Abstraction Layer (HAL) is a software layer that provides hardware abstraction for operating systems such as UNIX.
 In short, it allows programs like LinuxCNC to use any hardware by using a driver.